 Stage 2 usually follow Stage 1 and represents deeper sleep.
 During Stage 2 sleep, the sleeper is less able to be awakened.
 Stage 2 sleep is characterized by ‘saw tooth waves’ and sleep spindles.

-Stage 3 and 4 Sleep
+Stage 3 and 4 Sleep – Deep Sleep

-Stage 3 and Stage 4 sleep are progressively deeper stages of sleep.
+Stage 3 and Stage 4 sleep of the sleep cycle are progressively deeper stages of sleep.
 These stages of sleep are also called ‘Slow Wave Sleep’ (SWS), or delta sleep.
 During SWS, the EEG shows a much slower frequency with high amplitude signals (delta waves).
 A sleeper in SWS is often difficult to awaken.
 Some studies have demonstrated that very loud noises, sometimes over 100 decibels, will not awaken some during SWS.
 As humans get older they spend less time in slow wave deep sleep and more time in Stage 2 sleep.